Cghlewis/data-mgmt-ed-research-book/_book/10-data-capture.md

 </div>

 > **Note** <br> <br>
-When working with external datasets, it is possible to encounter inconsistencies across data sources (e.g., a student is show in a different school across two files), as well as duplicate individual records within a data source (e.g., a student has two state reading assessment scores) [@levesque_guide_2015].
-These anomalies can happen due to human error or due to other situations like student mobility.
-While you may be able to work with a partner to solve some data issues, for others it may be important for you to develop and document data management rules that you consistently apply to your external data sources during the data cleaning phase (e.g., if duplicate assessment records exist, the earliest assessment date is used).
+When working with external datasets, it is possible to encounter inconsistencies across data sources (e.g., a student is shown in a different school across two files), as well as duplicate records within a data source (e.g., a student has two state reading assessment scores) [@levesque_guide_2015].
+These anomalies can happen due to human error or due to circustances such as student mobility.
+While you may be able to work with a partner to solve some data issues, for others it may be important for you to develop and document your own data management rules that you consistently apply to your external data sources during the data cleaning phase (e.g., if duplicate assessment records exist, the earliest assessment date is used).

 ### Public data sources

 Publicly available data sources are typically aggregated (i.e., state, district, or school level) or de-identified individual level datasets that are available through various agencies such as state departments of education or federal agencies.
 These datasets are often extracted by downloading a file, although some sites may have more sophisticated API capabilities.
 The quality of these datasets may vary.
 A few tips for working with publicly available datasets are:

 1. Find the associated documentation and read it thoroughly.
 Types of documentation to look for are:
     - Data dictionaries or codebooks
       - These documents will help you interpret and use variables correctly
     - Changelogs
       - Public data sources are constantly updating (e.g., new data is acquired, errors are found).
 It's important to understand what version of the data you working with.
     - Data quality documentation
-    - This document is helpful to be aware of any known issues in the data
+      - This document helps make you aware of any known issues in the data
 2. Do not hesitate to reach out for help
     - Typically the site will include contact information for questions.
 Never hesitate to reach out to that contact if there is something you do not understand in the data.
-3. If you need data across states, be aware that the information may not be interoperable across states.
-While you may find that some states use similar standards, it is common for states to collect and store education data in different ways.
-Depending on your data needs, it may be better to use a data source that has aggregated and harmonized variables for you.
-Examples of such data sources include national databases such as the Common Core of Data ^[https://nces.ed.gov/ccd/] or agencies that aggregate multiple databases into a single site, such as the Urban Institute's Education Data Portal ^[https://educationdata.urban.org/documentation/].
+3. If you extract data across states (e.g., Missouri Department of Elementary and Secondary Education and Oklahoma State Department of Education), be aware that the information may not be interoperable.
+While you may find that some states use similar standards, it is common for states to collect and store data in different ways (e.g., different state assessments, different free/reduced price lunch categories).
+Depending on your data needs, it may be better to use a data source that aggregates and harmonizes variables across sites.
+Examples of such data sources include the Department of Education's Common Core of Data ^[https://nces.ed.gov/ccd/] as well as the Urban Institute's Education Data Portal ^[https://educationdata.urban.org/documentation/], which aggregates multiple databases into a single site.